ebrillhart/c-link-crime-visual/README.md

 # Century Link Crime Visual
-Visualization of crime within a mile from Century Link Field in Seattle
+Visualization of crime within a mile of Century Link Field in Seattle